![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 -

-I tested this new registration system in late 2017, as it finally does away with the need to email IRCTC customer care with a scan of your passport as the system will now text non-Indian mobile phone numbers with the one-time password (OTP) needed to activate your account.
+I tested this new registration system back in 2017, when it finally did away with the need to email IRCTC customer care with a scan of your passport as the system will now text non-Indian mobile phone numbers with the one-time password (OTP) needed to activate your account.

 It worked fine for me, I received the SMS OTP on my UK mobile phone no problem, but some people say that no text arrives and I don't know why.
 One correspondent says a text finally arrived after a week of trying repeatedly to get an SMS sent.
 So persevere!